awsdocs/aws-amplify-console-user-guide/doc_source/build-settings.rst

 Deploying the Backend with Your Front End
 =======================================

-Use the Amplify CLI to deploy a backend with your front end. :ref:`Learn more <deploy-backend>` about how envCache and amplifyPush commands help you with backend deployments.
-The $AWS_BRANCH is a system defined environment variable that picks up the current branch.
+The amplifyPush is a helper script that helps you with backend deployments.
 The build settings below automatically determine the correct backend environment to deploy for the current branch.

 .. code-block:: yaml